Table of Contents

 If you answered yes to any of these questions, Testkube might be exactly what you need, not despite your Kubernetes plans, but because of them.

-The teams that succeed with Testkube during K8s adoption are those who:
+Teams that succeed with Testkube during K8s adoption are the ones that:

-Even if Kubernetes is six to twelve months away, starting the conversation now means you'll be ready when the time comes.
+Even if Kubernetes is six to twelve months away, starting the conversation now means you will be ready when the time comes.

-Several of our customers started in this exact position, unsure whether Kubernetes was available internally.
-Once they discovered existing clusters or adopted lightweight managed services, they were able to modernize their testing infrastructure in weeks instead of months.
+Several customers started in this exact position, unsure whether Kubernetes was available internally.
+Once they discovered existing clusters or adopted lightweight managed services, they modernized their testing infrastructure in weeks instead of months.

 Scenario 3: You should consider Kubernetes just for testing

-What if you're not using Kubernetes today and don't have immediate plans to adopt it organization-wide?
-Does that mean Testkube isn't for you?
+What if you are not using Kubernetes today and do not have immediate plans to adopt it organization-wide?
+Does that mean Testkube is not for you?

-If you're serious about transforming how your organization does testing, the value Testkube delivers might justify adopting Kubernetes specifically for your testing infrastructure.
+If you are serious about transforming how your organization does testing, the value Testkube delivers might justify adopting Kubernetes specifically for your testing infrastructure.

-Why testing teams are adopting Kubernetes for Testkube even when dev teams haven't:
+Why testing teams are adopting Kubernetes for Testkube even when dev teams have not:

-- Unified Test Orchestration: Run any testing tool from a single platform.
-No more figuring out how to run Selenium, Playwright, JMeter, Postman, K6, Cypress, and any other tool in your testing delivery pipelines.
+- Unified test orchestration.
+Run any testing tool from a single platform.
+No more figuring out how to run Selenium, Playwright, JMeter, Postman, k6, Cypress, and any other tool in your testing pipelines.

-- Scale at Kubernetes Speed: Be it parallelised performance-testing with k6 or JMeter, sharded E2E tests with Playwright or Cypress, or multi-browser testing with Selenium - Testkube has you covered - thanks to Kubernetes.
+- Scale at Kubernetes speed.
+Whether it is parallelized performance testing with k6 or JMeter, sharded E2E tests with Playwright or Cypress, or multi-browser testing with Selenium, Testkube has you covered.

-- Test Observability: Gain insights into test performance, flakiness, and reliability that you simply cannot get with traditional testing infrastructure.
+- Test observability.
+Gain insights into test performance, flakiness, and reliability that traditional testing infrastructure simply cannot provide.

-This is a big concern, and it's understandable.
+It is a fair concern.
 Kubernetes has a reputation for complexity.
-However, when you're only running Kubernetes for Testkube purposes, the story changes: the actual Testkube component that you need to host in your Kubernetes infrastructure is a lightweight Testkube Agent which is what is actually running your tests.
-The Testkube Control Plane can be hosted by us - making a low-touch Kubernetes installation much more manageable, especially considering that:
+When you are only running Kubernetes for Testkube purposes, the story changes.
+The actual Testkube component you need to host in your Kubernetes infrastructure is a lightweight Testkube Agent which runs your tests.
+The Testkube Control Plane can be hosted by Testkube, which makes the install much more manageable.
+A few things make this practical:

 - Managed services make it easy.
-EKS (Elastic Kubernetes Service), GKE (Google Kubernetes Engine), and AKS (Azure Kubernetes Service) are essentially point-and-click.
+EKS, GKE, and AKS are essentially point-and-click.

 - Isolated from production.
 A standalone cluster for testing carries minimal risk.